 - 2 tablespoons cornstarch

-- 1 tablespoon unsalted butter, cold and cut into small pieces
+- 1 tablespoon cold unsalted butter cut into small cubes

 - 1 tablespoon heavy cream or whole milk

-- Allow them the peaches to sit in the boiling water for 10 minutes or so (or until the peel is just beginning to pull away from the peach), then remove and place them on a clean kitchen towel until they are cool enough to handle with your hands.
-Peel the peaches, remove the pits, cut them in half, and cut each half into roughly eight equal-sized wedges.
-Place peach wedges in a large, clean mixing bowl.
+- Peel the peaches, remove the pits, cut them in half, and cut each half into roughly eight equal-sized wedges.
+Place peach wedges in a large mixing bowl.
 Add the blueberries, sugar, cornstarch, lemon juice, nutmeg, cinnamon, cardamom, and pinch of salt.
 Stir mixture together gently.

-- Assemble Pie: Remove one disc of pie dough from the fridge (the larger one, if they are slightly different sizes), and allow it to rest at room temperature for 5 to 10 minutes.
-In small bowl, whisk together the egg and cream/milk and set aside.
-Once the dough has rested, place on a lightly floured counter top.
-Using a lightly floured rolling pin, roll the dough into roughly a large rectangle, roughly 11-inches wide and 15-inches long (don’t worry if the edges are not perfectly straight, try to work quickly to avoid overheating the dough).
+- Meanwhile, remove one disc (the larger of the two, if their size varies slightly) of chilled pie dough from the fridge.
+Allow it to sit at room temperature for 5 to 10 minutes.
+Using a lightly floured rolling pin, roll the dough into roughly a large rectangle, roughly 11-inches wide x 15-inches long (don’t worry if the edges are not perfectly straight, try to work quickly to avoid overheating the dough).

 - Use your rolling pin to carefully transfer the dough to the greased baking sheet.
-You want to drape the dough gently into the baking sheet, so that it fills out the edges and corners, but still overhangs the sides a bit--avoid stretching the dough, as this will cause the dough to shrink once baked!
-Place in the fridge to keep cool as you roll out the remaining piece of dough (roll out so that it is roughly just over 9-inches in width and 13-inches in length.
+You want to drape the dough gently into the baking sheet, so that it fills out the edges and corners, but still overhangs the sides a bit.
+Avoid stretching the dough, as this will cause the dough to shrink once baked.
+Cover with plastic wrap and refrigerate while you roll out the remaining pie dough into a rectangle that is just over 9-inches wide and 13-inches in length.

-- Remove the baking sheet from the fridge, add the peach and blueberry filling, and evenly spread it out in the baking sheet with a spoon or spatula.
-Gently distribute the remaining tablespoon of cold butter (cut into very small pieces) over the top of the fruit filling.
-Drape the top piece of dough over the filling, and fold the bottom dough overhang over the top dough, and crimp to seal.
-Brush the top and edges of the dough with egg wash.
-Sprinkle evenly with demerara or sugar.
-Use a sharp pairing knife and make several 1-inch long slits to allow the pie to vent in the oven.
+- Remove the shaped pie dough from the fridge.
+Spoon the peach blueberry filling into the bottom crust, spreading it into an evenl layer.
+Sprinkle the top with the cubed butter.
+Drape the rolled out top pie dough over the filling, folding the bottom crust overhang over the top crust.
+Crimp to seal.
+Brush the top crust and edges with egg wash.
+Sprinkle evenly with sparkling sugar.
+Use a sharp knife to make several 1-inch slits in the top crust to allow the pie to vent during baking.